wultra/sike-java/docs/Readme.md

 PrivateKey priv = new SidhPrivateKey(sikeParam, Party.ALICE, secret);
 ```

-Finally, you can import private keys from their BigInteger representation:
+Finally, it is also possible to import private keys from their BigInteger representation:

 ```java
 SikeParam sikeParam = new SikeParamP434(ImplementationType.OPTIMIZED);